PravarAnu/DSA/README.md

 ## Stack
-*Stack is a static linear data structure which follows a perticular order in which operations are performed.
+*Stack is a linear data structure which follows a perticular order in which operations are performed.
 The order may be LIFO(Last In First Out) or FILO(First In Last Out).
 It can be implemented by both Array or Linked List.
-Mainly there are three operations performed in the stack*
+Mainly there are three operations performed in the stack.*
 - Push(For adding item into the stack.)
 - Pop(For removing the item from the stack.)
 - Peek or Top(Shows what is the top most item.)